LagnadLinus/herba_wanders_frontend/README.md

 cd herba_wanders_frontend

 2. Install dependencies:
 * Install Node.js and npm if they are not already installed.
-You can download Node.js from Node website or follow documentation instructions..
+You can download Node.js from Node website or follow documentation instructions. (https://nodejs.org/en)
 * Install project dependencies: npm install